 Onoway and Lac Ste.
 Anne County have forged a working relationship which functions to the mutual benefit of both municipalities.
 While Onoway and the County may not be in agreement on all matters, we share many goals in common and should seek to embrace both the challenges and opportunities we encounter in a collaborative manner.
-By utilizing shared resources, and communicating more closely with one another on key issues, both municipalities will benefit.
+Through utilization of shared resources, and by communicating more closely with one another on key issues, greater efficiencies and an overall strengthening of this collaborative potential will be maintained.